 Finally, Montserrat advises organizations on their obligations under state breach notification laws and represents companies before the Federal Trade Commission.

 Montserrat provides strategic counseling to corporate clients and foreign nationals with regard to employment-based U.S. immigration law, including advice related to H-1B, L-1, TN and O visas as well as labor certification applications under the PERM regulations.

-Ms. Miller also counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
-Her practice includes advising clients on I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace enforcement matters, and conducting immigration-related internal investigations and I-9 audits.
-She served as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, this committee addresses worksite enforcement, Form I-9 and E-Verify matters.
+Montserrat counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
+Her practice includes advising clients on Form I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace investigations, and conducting immigration-related internal investigations and Form I-9 audits.
+She serves as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, this committee addresses worksite enforcement, Form I-9 and E-Verify matters.

-Ms. Miller is a frequent speaker and author of a blog and the Compliance News Flash covering employment background screening and immigration compliance issues – www.workforcecomplianceinsights.com
+Montserrat is a frequent speaker and author of a blog and the Compliance News Flash covering employment background screening and immigration issues – www.workforcecomplianceinsights.com

-Prior to joining AGG, Ms. Miller was in private practice with Greenberg Traurig LLP.
+Prior to joining AGG, Montserrat was in private practice with Greenberg Traurig LLP.
 She has worked in the U.S. Senate as Judiciary Committee Counsel to Senator Dianne Feinstein.
-Before working on Capitol Hill, Ms. Miller was at a boutique law firm and began her legal career as a trial attorney for the U.S. Department of Justice, Immigration and Naturalization Service, entering service through the Attorney General's Honors Program.
+Before working on Capitol Hill, Montserrat was at a boutique immigration law firm and began her legal career as a trial attorney for the U.S. Department of Justice, Immigration and Naturalization Service, entering service through the Immigration Attorney General’s Honors Program.